kiwikik/aws_protectedb_openshift/README.md

 * https://www.openshift.com/
 * https://www.okd.io/
 ### As an AWS Customer how do I consume OpenShift?
-For AWS customers there are 3 different ways to use this project.
+For AWS customers there are 3 different ways to use OpenShift on AWS.
 * Customer Managed: Customer uses Red Hat provided installers to install OpenShift on AWS.
 The customer has two options IPI (Terraform based) or UPI (CloudFormation based) installer.
 Customer is responsible for the maintenance of the OpenShift cluster.
 * OpenShift Dedicated (OSD): is a Red Hat offering.
 Red Hat provides OpenShift as a managed service.
 Red Hat runs OSD on their own AWS infrastructure.
-* Red Hat OpenShift on AWS(ROSA): New joint offering from AWS and Red Hat.
+* Red Hat OpenShift on AWS (ROSA): New joint offering from AWS and Red Hat.
 Customer enables ROSA in their account and uses the ROSA cli to provision a fully managed OpenShift cluster.
 ### What is the AWS Secure Environment Accelerator (ASEA)?
 The AWS Accelerator is a tool designed to help deploy and operate secure multi-account, multi-region AWS